-In 2017, Festival connected 8 new micro-embedded generation facilities (microFIT projects of less than 10kW) 100% of the time within the prescribed time frame of five business days.
+In 2019, Festival had no applications to connect new micro-embedded renewable generation facilities (microFIT/Net-meter projects of less than 10kW).
+Festival remains prepared to connect these facilities 100% of the time within the prescribed time frame of five business days.
 The minimum acceptable performance level for this measure is 90% of the time.
 Festival works closely with its customers to minimize connection issues and to ensure projects are connected on time.